Listen to Johnny Copeland on Bluesflac.

 4. Career Outline (Factual Timeline)

-• Began professional recording career in the mid-1940s
+• Began recording albums under his own name in the early 1970s